Richard-Schott/Project1/README.txt

 These were created at the onset, after creating the skeleton HTML, to document the process.
 Additionally, these notes are reminders of work in progress, documenting bugs, and completing the portfolio project.

+Issue: USE FORUMLAIC ID AND CLASS NAMES.
+THINK SECTION + TYPE OR CHARACTERISTIC.

 NAME	text-align: right; within <header>?
 		font #2d3c49
 		sans-serif font